linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 ## Guide

-You can run, close or create shortcuts for Album in the following ways.
+You can run, close, and create shortcuts for Album in the following ways.

 ### Run Album